Orthogonality: Computer science

+Orthogonal instruction set

 An instruction set is said to be orthogonal if it lacks redundancy (i.e., there is only a single instruction that can be used to accomplish a given task) and is designed such that instructions can use any register in any addressing mode.
 This terminology results from considering an instruction as a vector whose components are the instruction fields.
 One field identifies the registers to be operated upon and another specifies the addressing mode.
 An orthogonal instruction set uniquely encodes all combinations of registers and addressing modes.

 Telecommunications

 In telecommunications, multiple access schemes are orthogonal when an ideal receiver can completely reject arbitrarily strong unwanted signals from the desired signal using different basis functions.
 One such scheme is time-division multiple access (TDMA), where the orthogonal basis functions are nonoverlapping rectangular pulses ("time slots").

+Orthogonal frequency-division multiplexing

 Another scheme is orthogonal frequency-division multiplexing (OFDM), which refers to the use, by a single transmitter, of a set of frequency multiplexed signals with the exact minimum frequency spacing needed to make them orthogonal so that they do not interfere with each other.
 Well known examples include (a, g, and n) versions of 802.11 Wi-Fi; WiMAX; ITU-T G.hn, DVB-T, the terrestrial digital TV broadcast system used in most of the world outside North America; and DMT (Discrete Multi Tone), the standard form of ADSL.

 In OFDM, the subcarrier frequencies are chosen so that the subcarriers are orthogonal to each other, meaning that crosstalk between the subchannels is eliminated and intercarrier guard bands are not required.
 This greatly simplifies the design of both the transmitter and the receiver.
 In conventional FDM, a separate filter for each subchannel is required.